-In Figure 8 we show the PC fraction of the 19,536 invTCEs.
-We have removed all targets that are associated with KOIs, as well as some known lensing candidates, so that this "cleaned" set better represents the types of false positives found in the observed set.
-If the Robovetter was perfect, all of these "cleaned" invTCEs would be dispositioned as FP.
 In practice, $\sim 99.5\%$ of them are dispositioned as FP.
 The few invTCEs dispositioned as PC occur at low MES.
 Note that, given the small number statistics, caution is encouraged when interpreting these plots.

-In Figure 9 we show the PC fraction of the 19,536 scrTCEs.
+In Figure 9 we show the PC fraction of the 24,213 scrTCEs from ordering #1.
 We have removed all targets that are associated with KOIs to create a "cleaned" set that better represents the types of false positives found in the observed set.
 If the Robovetter was perfect, all of these "cleaned" scrTCEs would be dispositioned as FP.
 In practice, $\sim 99.7\%$ of them are dispositioned as FP.
-The few scrTCEs dispositioned as PC occur at low MES.
-Note that, given the small number statistics, caution is encouraged when interpreting these plots.
+Similarly, in Figures 10 and 11 we show the PC fraction of the 24,222 scrTCEs from ordering #2 and the 19,811 scrTCEs from ordering #3.
+Again we use a "cleaned" set and find that 99.6% and 99.3% of scrTCEs are dispositoined as FP for